topherlee/picastro-frontend/README.md

 For details about building and running the application, please read and follow the steps [here](./documentation/buildingAndRunning.md).

 ## User Manual of the Application
-For details on how to use the Application and its features, please read the [user manual](./documentation/user_manual.md)
+For details on how to use the application and its features, please read the [user manual](./documentation/user_manual.md).

+## Deployment of the App
+For details on how to deploy the application and beta testing, please read the steps [here](./documentation/DEPLOYMENT.md).

 ## Team Members